commonprefix/axelar-xrpl-relayer/README.md

     AXELAR_GATEWAY=0x72F28C8d7b16088d49F27B5D1D51DB66BA966684
     cast send $WETH "approve(address guy, uint256 amount)" $AXELAR_GATEWAY $(cast to-wei 0.1) --private-key $PRIVATE_KEY --rpc-url $SEPOLIA_RPC_URL
     ```
-    - Alternatively, [via Etherescan](https://sepolia.etherscan.io/token/0x7b79995e5f793a07bc00c21412e50ecae098e7f9#writeContract), select "Connect to Web3" to connect your wallet, expand the `approve` dropdown, type the `AxelarGateway`'s address (`0x832B2dfe8a225550C144626111660f61B8690efD`) in the `guy` input, and the amount of `ETH` that you would like to bridge (e.g., `0.1`) in the input under `deposit`, and click "Write" to perform the transcation.
+    - Alternatively, [via Etherescan](https://sepolia.etherscan.io/token/0x7b79995e5f793a07bc00c21412e50ecae098e7f9#writeContract), select "Connect to Web3" to connect your wallet, expand the `approve` dropdown, type the `AxelarGateway`'s address (`0x832B2dfe8a225550C144626111660f61B8690efD`) in the address input, and the amount of `ETH` that you would like to bridge (e.g., `0.1`) in the input under `deposit`, and click "Write" to perform the transcation.
 4. On Ethereum Sepolia, call `AxelarGateway.sendToken()` to bridge your `WETH`:
     - Using `cast`:
     ```sh